ahorsedesignedbyacommittee/NumberCrunching/README.md

 --------------------------------------------------
 ## quine.c

-I don't know if this counts, strictly speaking, as a quine, but this is my attempt at writing one.
+I don't know if this trick with a program reading itself as a file counts, strictly speaking, as a quine, but this is my attempt at writing one.

-### Version 1.0, June 2022
+### Version 1.1, June 2022